Uttama Villain: Filming

 After initially planning a trip to Australia to film the songs from the soundtrack for a week, the team later opted to fly to Turkey instead.
 Many scenes in the film, including a song featuring Kamal Haasan and Pooja Kumar was consequently shot in Istanbul.
 The cast performed night rehearsals to perfect their expressions and dialogues.
-The portions featuring Kamal Haasan as an aging superstar were completed with the shoot of the song, followed by the 21st century portions which were completed by mid-May 2014.
+The portions featuring Kamal Haasan as an ageing superstar were completed with the shoot of the song, followed by the 21st century portions which were completed by mid-May 2014.
 In between, Kamal Haasan took a break from the shoot to attend the 2014 Cannes Film Festival and to inaugurate the Indian Pavilion there.
 Another schedule was started on 21 May 2014 in Madhya Pradesh and then at a private studio in Chennai, with the team filming scenes that take place in the 8th century.
 Actor Nasser joined the film playing the antagonist and also has a dual role in the film.
 In early June 2014, Andrea had completed her portions in the film.

 Kamal Haasan sustained a small muscle pull during the film's shooting and was advised a day's rest.
 However, he attended an award ceremony following his commitments to be a part of it and the makers released the teaser of the film on the same event.
 The majority of the film's portions were shot by the end of July, with only patchwork and dubbing left.
 A 10-minute climax sequence of the film was shot during the schedule which was touted to be a "spellbinding experience for moviegoers".
 On 9 August 2014, Ramesh Aravind confirmed on his Twitter account that the shooting of the film had been completed at the Chennai Film Institute with a song sequence which would feature in the 8th century segment of the film.